kumarlabgit/ESL-PSC/docs/gui-quickstart.md

 ### Mac

-1. Download the Apple Silicon `.dmg` file for M-series Macs, or the Intel `.dmg` file for older Intel Macs.
+1. Download the macOS `.dmg` file.
+The current macOS GUI release is built for Apple Silicon Macs.
 2. Open it.
 3. Drag `ESL-PSC.app` into your `Applications` folder.
 4. Open `ESL-PSC` from `Applications`, Launchpad, or Spotlight.